gdt050579/AppCUI-rs/docs/chapter-2/screen.md

     ```
     this is the same as calling:
     ```rust, no_compile
-    Character::new(0, fore, fore, CharFlags::None)
+    Character::new(0, fore, back, CharFlags::None)
     ```
-    **Note**: Using the character with code 0 means keeping the existing character but chainging the colors and attributes.
+    **Note:** Using the character with code 0 means keeping the existing character but changing the colors and attributes.

 # Macro builds

-You can also use `char!` macro to quickly create a character.
-The macro supports tha following positional and named parameters:
+You can also use the `char!` macro to quickly create a character.
+The macro supports the following positional and named parameters:

 | Position    | Parameter        | Type                                                                             |
 | ----------- | ---------------- | -------------------------------------------------------------------------------- |